Mongolia

 The overall objective of the project is to improve labour relations and working conditions in alignment with sustainable development objectives.

 Mongolia has ratified nine out of ten ILO Fundamental Conventions, including the recently elevated Occupational Safety and Health Convention, 1981 (No. 155).
 The project aims to promote decent work and sustain Mongolia’s eligibility as a beneficiary of the European Union Generalised Scheme of Preferences Plus (GSP+).
-It supports the Government and social partners in applying and reporting on ratified conventions to the ILO supervisory bodies.
+It supports the Government and social partners in applying and reporting on ratified conventions to the ILO supervisory bodies, with a specific focus on enhancing the quality and timeliness of reporting.
 Additionally, the project fosters and facilitates ongoing dialogue among tripartite partners to promote and ratify the remaining ILO Fundamental Convention, specifically the Promotional Framework for Occupational Safety and Health Convention 187 (2006).

 Objectives